rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+08/03/2014

+	- Updated 'homepage.js' to include an overall controller js file.

 06/03/2014 - Abdi

 	- Updated 'allResults.html' to include the neccessary css files